 Boilermakers

-Boilermakers who serviced and repaired coal-fired and gas-fired boilers throughout Missouri school heating plants reportedly worked in close proximity to boiler block insulation and rope gaskets manufactured by Johns-Manville and Crane Co. — products that are alleged to have contained substantial quantities of asbestos.
+Boilermakers who serviced and repaired coal-fired and gas-fired boilers throughout Missouri school heating plants reportedly worked in close proximity to boiler block insulation and rope gaskets manufactured by and — products that are alleged to have contained substantial quantities of asbestos.
 Refractory work — chipping, patching, and replacing boiler casings — allegedly generated intense, concentrated fiber release in enclosed mechanical rooms with minimal ventilation.
 Members of Boilermakers Local 83 (St. Louis) who performed this work at Missouri school facilities are alleged to have faced particularly high occupational exposure during boiler maintenance and overhaul work.
 Many of these same members reportedly rotated between school maintenance contracts and industrial boiler work at Union Electric power plants and manufacturing facilities throughout the St. Louis metropolitan area, compounding their cumulative fiber burden over the course of a career.

 Pipefitters and Steamfitters